ABUSIVE HUSBAND: Signs & How to Deal with Emotional, Mental & Verbal Abuse

 17. Sex, Lies, and Death (2011)

-Story: Viviana (Andrea Lopez) and Alicia (Martha Isabel Bolaños) have never met, but they’re about to get intimately acquainted.
-One day, while tipping drinks back in a bar; the two women strike up a conversation that quickly turns personal, Viviana …
+Story: Viviana (Andrea Lopez) and Alicia (Martha Isabel Bolaños) have never met but are about to get acquainted.
+One day, while tipping drinks back in a bar, the two women start a conversation that quickly turns personal.
+Viviana …

 18. What lies within (2014)